Permitted development (no planning permission required) near existing trees

 Don’t try to ‘lose’ soil on your site by stacking it under, or distributing it around the tree’s exclusion zone as it is detrimental to the tree.

-If you need to change the soil level or install trenches etc. this is more complex as specialist advice should be sort.
+If you need to change for example, the soil level or install trenches, this is more complex as you will need specialist advice.

 I live in a conservation area or have a TPO near to my site.